So You’ve Completed the CELTA… Now What?

 - Reflect after your classes

-- Earn a secondary certificate (Young Learners, Business English, etc.)
+- Earn a secondary certificate (Young Learners and Business English are popular)

 The possibilities here are endless.
 Your employer should offer workshops or monthly meetings for professional development, but if not, why not take the lead yourself and get something started?
 Or you could write an article for a journal you’ve been reading, start your own blog, or check out some books at the library and online about different teaching methods.
 Taking an online seminar or class is yet another option.
-There’s no limit to how you can improve yourself.
+There’s no limit to how much you can improve yourself.
 And remember, you will learn the most about teaching while you are teaching!

 The CELTA may be over, but your career is just beginning!